plotly/documentation/README.md

 * name [required]
  * a human-readable name that will show up for the example
-* description [optional]
- * this will accompany the example if given
 * languages [required]
  * the languages that the example should support
  * if using a ‘script.ext’ file, you may leave `"languages": []` (blank) as they’re inferred